 Car rental companies such as Avis, Budget, Europcar and Hertz operate from both terminals.

-Taxis from Gatwick Airport are available outside the Arrivals Hall and a taxi to London city centre will take roughly an hour to an hour-and-a-half as this road can be very busy.
-Mobile app based taxi services, like Uber, are also available.
+Taxis from Gatwick Airport are available outside the Arrivals Hall and a taxi to London city centre will take roughly an hour to an hour-and-a-half, as this road can be very busy.
+Mobile app based taxi services, such as Uber, are also available.

 Transfer between terminals

-The two terminals are linked by the Inter Terminal Transit train that leaves every three minutes.
+The two terminals are linked by the Inter Terminal Transit train that leaves every few minutes.

-Both terminals have shops, restaurants, bars, bureaux de change, ATMs, an Internet café, baby changing rooms and children's play areas.
+Both terminals have shops, restaurants, bars, bureaux de change, ATMs, baby changing rooms and children's play areas.
 There are lounges in both terminals that offer multiple services for both business and leisure, for a fee.
 In the South Terminal, there is a medical centre offering vaccinations and the Regus Express Business Lounge, featuring meeting rooms, refreshments, showers, a document station, high-speed internet and distraction-free private work spaces.
 Disabled facilities at the airport are good; those who require special assistance should contact their airline in advance.

 There are business lounges located in each terminal offering free internet, fax, copying and scanning services as well as meeting rooms with audio-visual equipment.